odojs/odo/README.md

 ```

 ## Misc helpers
-Recorder and sequencer are used internally, you're welcome to use them too.
+Recorder and sequencer are classes used internally, you're welcome to use them too although they might change.

 ---